Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

-- Google would discover your pages faster,
+- Google would be able to discover your posts faster,

 How To Set Up And Use WordPress Permalinks